aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/startbookmark/_index.md

 ### Remarks

 Bookmarks in a document can overlap and span any range.
-To create a valid bookmark you need to call both `StartBookmark` and [`EndBookmark`](../endbookmark) with the same bookmarkName parameter.Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.
+To create a valid bookmark you need to call both `StartBookmark` and [`EndBookmark`](../endbookmark) with the same **bookmarkName** parameter.

+Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.

 ### Examples